 As Jesus was sitting on the Mount of Olives, the disciples came to him privately.
-“Tell us,” they said, “when will this happen and what will be the sign of your coming and of the end of the age?”
-(Mt 24:1-3).
+“Tell us,” they said, “when will this happen, and what will be the sign of your coming and of the end of the age?”
+(Matt.
+24:1-3, NIV).

-Jesus did not correct the disciples’ thinking and separate events into two phases, some events that would happen soon and others that would happen later.
+Jesus didn’t correct the disciples’ thinking and separate events into two phases, some events that would happen soon and others that would happen later.
 Instead, he gave one continuous description without any apparent intervals.

 Looking back historically, we know that some of what he described occurred in the first century, but not everything.
 My opinion is that Jesus’ explanation has a dual fulfillment: a “near fulfillment” that was partial and happened within the lifetimes of the disciples and a complete “distant fulfillment” that would happen in what we call the end times.
 Although the events in the early part of his explanation happened in the first century, I think there is more than enough evidence in other scriptures to conclude the same events will happen in the end times.

-I do not see a starting point identified in scripture for the Beginning of Birth Pains.
+I don’t see a starting point identified in scripture for the Beginning of Birth Pains.
 If there is a starting point, I suspect it would be the rebirth of Israel in 1948.
 We are probably already in the Beginning of Birth Pains.

 Of the several features the Bible gives of this period, let us consider only one in this brief article.

 Jesus said the Beginning of Birth Pains would include wars and rumors of wars.
 I think another Middle East War between Israel and its neighbors is not only inevitable, but necessary to fulfill Old Testament prophecies.
 According to those passages, the only prerequisite is that the Jews come back from their worldwide dispersion, which began on a large scale in 1948.